 At last spring is here, giving everyone a little more hope and bounce to their step.
-The spring flowers popping up are a very welcome sight; after the depths of winter we can all feel a little jaded, especially in our appearance.
-Central heating, cold winds and too much builder’s tea (definitely speaking for myself here..) can take their toll on our complexions, leaving us feeling lacklustre and tired looking.
+The spring flowers popping up are a very welcome sight; after the depths of a loooong winter we can all feel a little jaded.
+Central heating, cold winds and too much builder’s tea (definitely speaking for myself here..) oh, and a pandemic – can take their toll on our complexions, leaving us feeling lacklustre and tired looking.
 Dehydration can make finelines become more apparent and dark circles are also commonplace in the winter season.
 No wonder we can’t wait for the longer warmer days.

 Sometimes when our skin isn’t going quite to plan, the temptation of heavier foundations can lead us into more trouble.
 It is true that in winter skin can benefit from richer skincare formulations, however heavier make-up products can make skin concerns look worse, they can also exacerbate issues.
 Spring means a fresh start so first thing’s first, ditch any full coverage foundations for lighter textures.
-I see so many women wearing heavy faces of make-up and they don’t need it, in fact it is not doing them any favours.
+I see so many women wearing heavy faces of make-up and more than often they don’t need it.

 Blusher is your best friend when it comes to giving a spring look.
 Cream versions are my favourite as they give that glow from within effect.
 Also brilliant if you literally have two minutes to do your make-up, they’ll brighten instantly.
 Some of my current kit favourites here..
 A fresh new lip colour is also such an easy way to shake up your look for the new season.

 Give the rest of your beauty regime a spring clean too, it doesn’t have to mean an expensive overhaul though.
 Simply taking a few things out and adding a few things in can make a big difference.
 As the seasons change, the elements become kinder on our skin so it makes sense to change things up.